-We advise you, just like with rooms in dormitories, to keep an eye on the websites Roomspot and the Student Union Kamersite.
+We advise you, just like with rooms in dormitories, to keep an eye on the websites Roomspot and Student Union Kamersite.
 These are local initiatives set up by the municipality of Enschede, Saxion, University of Twente and two housing corporations Stichting Jongerenhuisvesting Twente and de Veste.
 These platforms are direct partners of Study in Enschede and aim to maintain quality and reliability within property offers.
 Other online possibilities are national platforms such as Kamernet, Pararius, Huurwoningen.nl and Kamersenschede.nl.
 These websites are updated with rooms regularly and you can filter on price, location, room size and much more.
 Please be aware that we are no direct partners of these national platforms and we cannot guarantee the quality and reliability of the properties.
-Finally, whatusually helps is to ask friends and acquaintances to be on the look-out for you.
+Finally, what usually helps is to ask friends and acquaintances to be on the look-out for you.

 In the Netherlands, there are possibilities to rent out apartments and studios privately or through public housing.
 So, what is the difference?